Meeco/js-sdk/packages/sdk/README.md

 There is a sample website that uses cryppo to perform various functions.

-Setup your environment file:

-1. `cp demo/.environment.example.json demo/.environment.json`
-2. Update URLs and subscription keys as necessary
+1. Bootstrap the root project (`npm run bootstrap` in project root)

-`npm install && npm run demo`
+2. `npm run demo`
 3. Visit `http://localhost:1234`

+Note environment settings are saved to local storage for convenience